dogydev/COVID-Efficientnet-Pytorch/README.md

-# COVID-Efficientnet &rarr; Pytorch upgrade of the COVID-Next
+# COVID-Efficientnet &rarr; a Pytorch upgrade of the COVID-Next and COVID-Net

 Inspired by COVID-Next and the efficiency and mobility of Efficientnet, I are now open sourcing the upgraded Pytorch implementation of both called COVID-Efficientnet.

-COVID-Efficientnet features an architecture that builds upon Efficientnet architecture, an AutoML architecture for optimizing both accuracy and mobility.
+COVID-Efficientnet features an architecture that builds upon Efficientnet b7 architecture, an AutoML architecture for optimizing both accuracy and mobility.

 ## Requirements